Cover letter for internal position example & Writing tips

 Need help perfecting your internal cover letter?

-Not sure if your cover letter will help you secure an internal position?
+Not sure if your cover letter for an internal position is effective and can land you a job?
 Our experts can edit and perfect your letter to maximize your chances for success.
 We will strengthen the letter structure, add achievements, and customize it to the position you have in mind at a very affordable price.
-Chat with us to discuss how we can help you today!
+Plus, you can order a matching resume so that they tell a holistic career story.
+Chat with us to order your package with a special discount!

 Our experienced writers can create a powerful resume suitable for each position.
 However, you may also request a specific resume depending on the job you are applying for, thus it will be tailored individually for your profession: